Render options

 }' \

-With watermark option you can pass a link to an image or video, that you want to use as a watermark on the video.
+With the watermark option you can pass a link to an image or video that you want to use as a watermark on the video.
 Plainly always generates two videos in this case, one with the watermark and one without it.

-A watermark video will be available for download on the Render details page.
-The URL to the video will be available as well as in the Render API model under outputWatermark
+A watermark video will be available for download on the Render details page, and the URL will also be exposed in the Render API model under the outputWatermark field.

 Watermark positioning